 Kids need to learn all about their feelings in a way that is safe and comfortable.
 The tactile pages in this board book will please little hands as the hearts cut in the center get smaller and smaller.

-Children will learn to identify feelings with simple words that explain what each feeling actually feels like in their bodies and minds.
+Why We Love This Book: Children will learn to identify feelings with simple words that explain what each feeling feels in their bodies and minds.

 This sweet, gorgeously illustrated tale showcases the different kinds of love.
 It highlights how love stays with you and makes you stronger.